Early Action Acceptance Rates for the Class of 2029

 What Is Single-Choice Early Action/Restrictive Early Action?

-When applying Early Action, to the Ivy League especially, it's important to understand that Harvard, Yale, and Princeton use a more restrictive form of Early Action, typically called Single-Choice Early Action (SCEA) or Restrictive Early Action (REA).
+When applying Early Action to the Ivy League, it's important to understand that Harvard, Yale, and Princeton use a more restrictive form of Early Action, typically called Single-Choice Early Action (SCEA) or Restrictive Early Action (REA).

 While NOT binding, SCEA/REA plans prohibit students from applying EA or ED to any other school.

 From the school's perspective, imposing SCEA/REA conditions will prevent a student from applying ED somewhere else.
-This could matter, because ED applications become binding if a student is accepted, but the SCEA/REA school wants to ensure that most students they admit will also choose to enroll, in order to boost their yield rate.
+This could matter, because ED applications become binding if a student is accepted; the SCEA/REA school wants to ensure that most students they admit will also choose to enroll, perhaps in order to boost their yield rate.

-Every time a school admits a student, and the student accepts the offer, that drives up the school's yield rate, and vice versa.
-Schools tend to have a strong interest in boosting their yield rates because those rates can serve as an important criterion that boosts their overall rankings.
+Schools tend to have a strong interest in boosting their yield rates because those rates can improve their overall rankings.

 To learn more, check out the following resources: